 Table of Contents

-How operators run AI-tools newsletters on Beehiiv: the n8n + Make automation stack
+How operators run AI-tools newsletters on Beehiiv: the n8n + Make automation stack, with real templates

 The pattern, at a glance

-The canonical Beehiiv automation stack has three layers: a capture layer that brings new subscribers in (forms, lead magnets, partner funnels), an orchestration layer that qualifies and routes them (n8n or Make), and Beehiiv itself as the system of record for the list and the publication.
-Audio versions, when operators bother with them, sit on the side of the pipeline and read from Beehiiv’s RSS rather than replacing the publishing flow.
+Three layers.
+A capture layer brings new subscribers in through forms, lead magnets, and partner funnels.
+An orchestration layer qualifies and routes them, and that layer is either n8n or Make.
+Beehiiv stays the system of record for the list and the publication itself.
+Audio versions, when operators bother with them at all, hang off the side and read from Beehiiv's RSS instead of replacing the publishing flow.

 1. Beehiiv API setup: the anchor

-Before any orchestrator can talk to Beehiiv, you need an API key.
-Per Beehiiv’s developer docs and the help-center walkthrough, the path is Workspace Settings, then API.
-Two facts worth knowing before you start:
+No orchestrator talks to Beehiiv without an API key.
+Per Beehiiv's developer docs and the help-center walkthrough, the path is Workspace Settings, then API.
+Three things will save you a support ticket:

 - Workspace owner or admin role is required to mint a key.